abpframework/abp/docs/en/Modules/Database-Tables.md

 ### AbpRoleClaims

-This table is useful for managing role-based access control by allowing to assign claims to roles, which describe the access rights of the users that belong to that role.
+This table is useful for managing role-based access control by allowing to assign claims to roles, which describes the access rights of the users that belong to that role.

 #### Foreign Keys